-How to approach your master’s study and why it differs to undergrad
+How your master’s study differs to undergraduate

 From Undergraduate to Masters: Observations from a First Class Graduate